Seattle Children’s Hospital

 Child Behavioral & Development Department

 I was an intern at Seattle Children's Innovative Technologies Laboratory (SCITL).
-I worked in their Autism Center Facility alongside researchers and computer scientists.
-I developed marketing material for families of Autistic Children while also creating wireframes for an eye-tracking applications.
+While working in their Autism Center Facility alongside researchers and computer scientists, I developed marketing material for families of Autistic Children while also creating wireframes for an eye-tracking applications.

 SCITL is the leading innovative departments of Seattle Children’s Hospital.
 They are dedicated to understanding and improving the lives of children with Autism.
 I was asked to create a research study logo to replace the old version in an attempt to reinvent the labs identity.